(Content edited December 2022)

 Occasionally, friends ask how I make sourdough bread.
 I used to have a number of recipe pages on my blog but they are now a bit out of date and so I am starting again.
-I have no special qualifications to tell you how to do this other than practical experience over a good number of years and the finishing touches put to the process at a recent intensive course I attended.
+I have no special qualifications to tell you how to do this other than practical experience over twenty years and the finishing touches put to the process at a recent intensive course I attended.
 Hopefully this will be helpful …

 Keeping your sourdough starter happy